 Smoke and Sacrifice is a beautifully drawn survival game with an emphasis on its interesting story.
 For me, it felt like a ‘survival-lite’ game, as it didn’t have any intense survival aspects other than finding components and crafting your way to victory, but that was great for me as I prefer them like this.
 At times, the game may feel like it’s ramped up the difficulty, especially if you go off the recommended path, but nothing felt unfair or impossible – You just have to master the controls and upgrade your gear.

-It truly is a stunning game which will challenge you and have you coming back for more, regardless of how many times you perish to the horrific creatures within the smoke!
+It truly is a stunning game that will challenge you and have you coming back for more, regardless of how many times you perish to the horrific creatures within the smoke!

 Smoke And Sacrifice£15.99